superliuwr/jaeger-demo/README.md

 # Hot R.O.D. - Rides on Demand

+This is a demo application based on [Jaeger's official demo application](https://github.com/uber/jaeger/tree/master/examples/hotrod) with the microservice `customer` rewritten in Java and `route` rewritten in Node.js.

+## About Jaeger's official demo application

-This is a demo application that consists of several microservices and illustrates the use of the OpenTracing API.
+It is a demo application that consists of several microservices and illustrates the use of the OpenTracing API.
 It can be run standalone, but requires Jaeger backend to view the traces.
-A tutorial / walkthough is available:
-  * as a blog post [Take OpenTracing for a HotROD ride][hotrod-tutorial],
-  * as a video [OpenShift Commons Briefing: Distributed Tracing with Jaeger & Prometheus on Kubernetes][hotrod-openshift].

 ## Features